nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part1.html.md

 Terraform Enterprise's main unit of operation is a workspace.
 A workspace is a collection of everything Terraform needs to run: a Terraform configuration (usually from a VCS repo), values for that configuration's variables, and state data to keep track of operations between runs.

-In Terraform open source, a workspace is just a working directory.
+In Terraform open source, a workspace is just an independent state file on the local disk.
 In TFE, they're persistent shared resources; you can assign them their own access controls, monitor their run states, and more.

 ### One Workspace Per Environment Per Terraform Configuration